marth141/beanpole/README.md

 # Beanpole

 ## Description
 Beanpole is suppose to be a quick reference on how to send and receive HTTP REST Methods.
+Using Finch.

 ## Usage